indigo-sword/project-octopus/tentacle-web/README.md

 - Nodes: we store nodes in a db table, and their links (many to many) in another one.
 - Paths: we have paths with their info in a table, and a many to many table with the sequence of nodes in each path
 - Users: we store them in a DB table, their friends in a many to many table and their followers similarly

+**How the client will interact with all of this:**

+We are building the API for any client to do get and post requests to it.